openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/credit_courses.rst

   For more information, see :ref:`In Course Reverification`.

 * Proctored exams are timed exams that learners take while being monitored by online proctoring software.
-Only learners who have enrolled in the Verified track see the proctored exam option in the courseware, and can choose whether they want to take the exam with online proctoring.
+Only learners who have enrolled in the verified track see the proctored exam option in the courseware, and can choose whether they want to take the exam with online proctoring.
 If they decline the proctored option, they can take the exam with no monitoring and no time